-Title: #Pregnant Women with Any Laboratory Evidence of Possible #Zika Virus #Infection in the #US and Territories, 2016.
+Title: #Pregnant Women with Any Laboratory Evidence of Possible #Zika Virus #Infection in the #US and Territories.

-Subject: Zika Virus & Pregnancy, weekly situation update in the US.
+Subject: Zika Virus & Pregnancy, current situation in the US.

 Source: US Centers for Disease Control and Prevention (CDC), full page: (LINK).